vtorosyan/vtorosyan.github.io/_posts/2026/2026-03-28-dem-in-grafana.md

 ## What changed for me

-Before this exercise, I thought about DEM mostly in terms of capabilities.
+Before this exercise, I thought about DEM mostly in terms of capabilities (checks, signals, integrations, etc).

-- checks
-- signals
-- integrations

 After walking the lifecycle, I started thinking about it differently:

 > not as a collection of signals, but as a workflow